openstack/trove/doc/source/admin/trovestack.rst

     environment, it should be the ``stack`` user.
   * ``GUEST_WORKING_DIR``: The place to save the guest image, default value is ``$HOME/images``.
+  * ``TROVE_BRANCH``: only used in dev mode.
+The branch name of Trove code repository, by default it's master, use other branches as needed such as stable/train.

 For example, in order to build a MySQL image for Ubuntu Xenial operating system in development mode: